Xilinx/PYNQ/docs/source/pynq_libraries/interrupt.rst

    :align: center

 The default Peripheral Interrupt Type, set by the block automation, is Level.
 It causes that not all interrupts can be caught in Pynq.
-Change the Peripheral Interrupt Type in tha AXI Interrupt Controller block from Level to Edge, by setting the Interrupt Type - Edge or Level to Manual.
+Change the Peripheral Interrupt Type in the AXI Interrupt Controller block from Level to Edge, by setting the Interrupt Type - Edge or Level to Manual.
 Then enter value 0xFFFFFFFF.

 .. image:: ../images/interrupt_bd_trigger.png
    :align: center